lean coffee definition

 Now you can introduce each topic from the cards.
 Describe each idea on the cards.

-Order the most popular topic in the “To Do” column.
-Move the top ideas to the “In-progress” column.
-Set a five-minute timer — this is the initial timebox for a single discussion.
+Order the most popular topic in the "To Do" column.
+Move the top ideas to the "In-progress" column.
+Set a five-minute timer.
+This is the initial timebox for a single discussion.
 When the time ends, hold a vote to see if the teammates are interested in continuing the conversation.
 This time set the timer for a shorter time and continue the conversation.
 Repeat this step until the team loses interest in the topic.
-Move the card to the “Done” column when the topic is out-of-print.
-Start the entire process with the next card with the highest priority from the “To Do” column.
+Move the card to the "Done" column when the topic is out of print.
+Start the entire process with the next card with the highest priority from the "To Do" column.

 Where Can Lean Coffee Be Used?